G

 Perplexity Pages lets you turn a research thread into a published, shareable article that lives on Perplexity's own domain.
 For a brand, this is a different lever than optimizing your site to get cited.
 A well-built Page on a topic you have genuine expertise in can rank inside Perplexity, be surfaced for related queries, and carry your framing of a subject in your own words, with your sources attached.
 It will not replace your site, but it is a low-cost way to plant a structured, well-sourced answer on a high-authority surface that the engine already trusts.

-The Merchant and owned-surface angle is similar in spirit.
-As Perplexity layers in shopping and agentic actions, the data it reads about your product, pricing, availability, specifications, and structured merchant feeds, becomes part of what it can cite and act on.
+Perplexity's shopping and merchant integrations work the same way.
+As it layers in shopping and agentic actions, the data it reads about your product (pricing, availability, specifications, structured merchant feeds) becomes part of what it can cite and act on.
 The takeaway is the same one that runs through this guide: make the canonical, structured version of your answer easy to find and easy to extract.
 The difference with owned surfaces is that some of that canonical content can live on Perplexity itself, not only on pages you hope it crawls.
 Treat a Page or a clean merchant feed as another citable copy of your answer, kept consistent with what is on your domain so the engine sees corroboration rather than contradiction.

 Common Reasons You're Not Cited in Perplexity